SunStarSys/www/content/essays/perl7-sealed-lexicals.md

 ## The initial solution: Doug MacEachern's method lookup optimizations.

-Doug was the creator of the mod_perl project back in the mid-90s, so obviously writing high performance Perl was his forte.
+Doug was the creator of the mod_perl project back in the mid-90s, so obviously writing high performance Perl was his forté.
 One of his many contributions to p5p was to cut the performance penalty of OO method lookup overhead in half, by using a method + `@ISA` heirarchy cache to make the runtime object method lookup for mod_perl objects like `Apache2::RequestRec` as streamlined as possible.
 But it only gets us half-way there.

 This isn't a trifling issue with calls to `C struct` get-set accessor methods- the common situation with many mod_perl APIs.
 Perl's runtime method-call lookup penalty on httpd's `request_rec struct` mod_perl exposes is on the same order of magnitude of the full execution of the call.
 For mod_perl backed sites making millions of XS method calls a second, this is an awful waste of precious CPU cycles.